saraLatifi/SSR/README.md

             </code>
         </li>
         <li>
             Results will be displayed and saved to the results folder (that is determined in the configuration file).
+Please note that you should ignore the first CSV file generated and consider the second to fifth CSV files to reproduce the results reported in the paper.
         </li>
     </ol>
     </li>